run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ```

 ## Domain Name Requirement

-There are a number of requirements that must be followed for naming the domain.
+The following requirement must be followed for naming the domain.

 ### Fully Qualified Domain Name (FQDN)